bvibber/ogv.js/readme.md

 ## Building the demo

 If you did all the setup above, just run `make demo` or `make`.
 Look in build/demo/ and enjoy!

+Note that the demo includes the JS and Flash players, so will take a while to build from scratch but is right quick once they're built.

 ## License